Jean Alesi: Driving style

-During his spell at Ferrari from 1991 to 1995, his aggressive driving style, combined with the use of the number 27 on his car, led to comparisons with Gilles Villeneuve.
+During his spell at Ferrari from 1991 to 1995, Alesi's aggressive driving style, combined with the use of the number 27 on his car, led to comparisons with Gilles Villeneuve.

 Helmet

-His helmet is white with black and red lines going down on the front side of the helmet with his name written, being an homage to Elio de Angelis, in addition to a deep blue top section.
+Alesi's helmet is white with black and red lines going down on the front side of the helmet with his name written, being an homage to Elio de Angelis, in addition to a deep blue top section.
 In 1999, his helmet changed from white to silver, owing to one of Sauber's sponsors being Red Bull.

 Other ventures

 Alesi made a cameo appearance as himself in the 2001 movie Driven, a film based around the CART IndyCar/ChampCar racing.

 Alesi was an active spokesman for the Direxiv team in their bid for entry to the 2008 Formula 1 series.
 It was planned as a McLaren B Team with backing and engines from Mercedes.
 However, the proposal was beaten to the final grid place by Prodrive.

 In January 2011, along with the launch of their new car, Lotus Renault GP announced that they had hired Alesi as an ambassador for the team and test driver for the T125 single-seater project.
 In September, Alesi announced that he will attempt to qualify for the 2012 Indianapolis 500, in a car powered by a Lotus-badged engine.
 On an episode during season 17 of the BBC TV show Top Gear, Alesi helped presenter Jeremy Clarkson test one of the Lotus T125 single seaters.

-In 2013 Alesi became an ambassador for Pirelli.
+In 2013, Alesi became an ambassador for Pirelli.

 Personal life

 Alesi was married to Laurence Bahrfeld, with whom he has a daughter Charlotte.
-He married Kumiko Goto, a Japanese model, actress, and former pop singer.
+He previously married Kumiko Goto, a Japanese model, actress, and former pop singer in 1995.
 They have three children, daughter Helena and sons Giuliano and John.
+The couple divorced in June 2026.
+He later remarried with a woman named Anja.
 Giuliano Alesi is now also a racing driver, having competed in the 2019 FIA Formula 2 Championship with Trident Racing.
 Helena Alesi made her debut at 2017's Le Bal des Débutantes.

 Alesi is a wine connoisseur and has a vineyard near his hometown of Avignon, where he resides with his wife and children.
 He is a fan of Italian football team Juventus.

 Alesi legally changed his name to Jean Robert Alesi in 2005.

 In 2006, Alesi was awarded Knight in France's Legion of Honour.